 - "31-9-1.
-[NEW MATERIAL] DETERMINATION OF COMPETENCY-RAISING THE ISSUE.-- - A. Whenever one of the parties or the court has a .227953.1 good-faith basis that there is concern relating to a defendant's competence, the case shall be stayed, the court shall order a competency evaluation and the issue of competency may be resolved pursuant to Section 31-9-1.1 NMSA 1978 or, prior to, or instead of ordering a competency evaluation:
+[NEW MATERIAL] DETERMINATION OF COMPETENCY-RAISING THE ISSUE--REFERRAL TO COMPETENCY DIVERSION PROGRAMS.-- - A. Whenever one of the parties or the court has a good-faith basis that there is concern relating to a defendant's competence in a criminal case, the case shall be stayed and the court shall:

-- (1) if the parties agree, the court may order that the defendant be diverted to a treatment program if such programs are available to the jurisdiction of the referring court and available within a reasonable time; or - (2) if the parties agree, the parties shall file a stipulated petition requesting that the defendant be considered for assisted outpatient treatment. - B. In misdemeanor cases, if the parties agree, a defendant may be ordered to participate in a diversion to treatment program for no longer than six months.
-When a defendant is diverted to treatment in a misdemeanor case in magistrate court under the provisions of this subsection, the case shall not transfer to district court.
-A misdemeanor case in the metropolitan court shall remain within the jurisdiction of the metropolitan court regardless of whether the defendant is diverted to a treatment program. - C. In nonviolent felony cases, the parties may agree, with approval of the court, that the defendant be referred for participation in an available diversion to treatment program for no longer than eighteen months.
+- (1) order a competency evaluation and the issue of competency may be resolved pursuant to Section 31-9-1.1 NMSA 1978; or - (2) prior to, or instead of, ordering a competency evaluation: - (a) if the parties agree and the court approves, the court may order that the defendant participate in a competency diversion program; or - (b) if the criminal court is provided documentation that the defendant was ordered to assisted outpatient treatment and if the parties agree, the defendant's misdemeanor or nonviolent felony case shall be dismissed with prejudice. - B. In misdemeanor criminal cases, the parties may agree, with approval of the court, that the defendant be ordered to participate in a competency diversion program for no longer than six months.
+The case shall not transfer to district court if the defendant participates in a competency diversion program when available. - C. In nonviolent felony cases, the parties may agree, with approval of the court, that the defendant be referred for participation in an available competency diversion program for no longer than eighteen months

-D. The defendant's charges shall be dismissed after the time period for completion of the diversion program has elapsed or upon the defendant's acceptance into assisted outpatient treatment.
-The defendant shall not be required to undergo a competency evaluation for the case while the defendant is participating in a diversion to treatment program."

-SECTION 2.
-Section 31-9-1.1 NMSA 1978 (being Laws 1988, Chapter 107, Section 2 and Laws 1988, Chapter 108, Section 2, as amended by Laws 1993, Chapter 240, Section 2 and by Laws 1993, Chapter 249, Section 2) is amended to read:

-"31-9-1.1.
-DETERMINATION OF COMPETENCY--EVALUATION AND DETERMINATION.--[The defendant's competency shall be professionally evaluated]
+- A defendant charged with a violent felony is ineligible for a competency diversion program. - After the time period for completion of the competency diversion program has elapsed or upon notification by the parties that the defendant has been ordered to assisted outpatient treatment, the case shall be dismissed with prejudice.
+The defendant shall not be required to undergo a competency evaluation for the case while the defendant is participating in a competency diversion program." - SECTION 2.
+Section 31-9-1.1 NMSA 1978 (being Laws 1988, Chapter 107, Section 2 and Laws 1988, Chapter 108, Section 2, as amended by Laws 1993, Chapter 240, Section 2 and by Laws 1993, Chapter 249, Section 2) is amended to read: - "31-9-1.1.
+DETERMINATION OF COMPETENCY--EVALUATION AND DETERMINATION. -- [The defendant's competency shall be professionally evaluated]